DnailZ/homepage-academic/content/project/graph/index.md

 ---
-title: Processing Order Scheduling in Disk-based Graph Processing
+title: Order Scheduling in Disk-based Graph Processing
-summary: This is a traditional work in graph processing system.
-We trying to reordering tasks to reduce IO overhead in disk-based graph processing system.
+summary: This is a traditional work in graph processing systems.
+We are trying to reorder tasks to reduce IO overhead in a disk-based graph processing system.
 tags:
 - PL
 date: "2016-04-27T00:00:00Z"